EddieEldridge/Zephyr/README.md

 ![zephyrheader](https://user-images.githubusercontent.com/22448079/37422785-f52dbe36-27b3-11e8-888b-44bebfff9cd3.png)

 ## Description
-The aim of this project is to develop a game in Unity written using mainly C# scripts.
+The aim of this project is to develop a fast paced 2D platforming game in Unity, written using mainly C# scripts.

 ## Developers
 Edward Eldridge (G00337490)